Krakatoa: Anak Krakatau

 Verbeek, in his report on the eruption, predicted that any new activity would manifest itself in the region which had been between Perboewatan and Danan.
 This prediction came true on 29 December 1927, when a submarine lava dome in the area of Perboewatan showed evidence of eruptions (an earlier event in the same area had been reported in June 1927).
 A new island volcano rose above the waterline a few days later.
 The eruptions were initially of pumice and ash, and that island and the two islands that followed were quickly eroded away by the sea.
 Eventually, a fourth island, named Anak Krakatau (meaning "child of Krakatoa" in Indonesian), broke water in August 1930 and produced lava flows more quickly than the waves could erode them.
+Anak Krakatoa experienced multiple eruptions throughout the next century.

+On 22 December 2018, an eruption of Anak Krakatoa collapsed the main volcanic cone and the southwestern flank of the volcano, causing a deadly tsunami, with waves up to five meters in height making landfall.
+On 10 January 2019, eruptive activity resumed, with a phreatomagmatic eruption being observed in May 2019 around the newly reconstructed crater.
+Periodic eruptions continued into September 2023 as well as into July and September 2026.
+These eruptions disrupted fishing, school, and flight activities in the nearby affected area.

 Political

-On October 2, 1883, five weeks after the eruption, a Dutch soldier was repeatedly stabbed by a bearded, white-robed man while paying for tobacco in the small town of Serang.
+On 2 October 1883, five weeks after the eruption, a Dutch soldier was repeatedly stabbed by a bearded, white-robed man while paying for tobacco in the small town of Serang.
 The would-be assassin was never captured, but a similarly-dressed man attacked a sentry at the garrison six weeks later, blaming the Dutch for bringing divine vengeance upon the area.
-The "extreme religious zeal" noted by the man's interrogators seen as widespread, and historians suggest it was exploited by rising Muslim conservatives and anticolonial leaders (such as Abdul Karim Amrullah) to foment the Banten Peasant's Revolt in 1888, and to prey upon the Dutch conscience made uneasy by Max Havelaar and subsequent revelations of abuses.
+The "extreme religious zeal" noted by the man's interrogators was seen as widespread, and historians suggest it was exploited by rising Muslim conservatives and anticolonial leaders (such as Abdul Karim Amrullah) to foment the Banten Peasant's Revolt in 1888, and to prey upon the Dutch conscience made uneasy by Max Havelaar and subsequent revelations of abuses.

 The explosion was the first natural disaster in history whose effects were definitively felt worldwide and whose cause was known, following the development of transoceanic communication cables.
 Winchester suggests the disaster marks the birth of an era of global awareness.